 The CARLI Board of Directors recently approved funding for the digitization of the student yearbooks OR the student newspaper for all CARLI Governing members.
-Information about this new effort is being developed and will be available soon.
+Information about this new effort is available at http://www.carli.illinois.edu/yearbook-digitization-project.
 The digitization of yearbooks and newspapers will take priority over the digitization of other materials for the CARLI Book Digitization Initiative.
 If funds remain available each fiscal year then CARLI will announce a call for proposals for other items.

 CARLI has partnered with the Open Content Alliance to provide a digitization opportunity for Illinois academic and research libraries.
 The CARLI/OCA Book Digitization Initiative provides funding to support the conversion of materials from physical formats to electronic/digital formats in order to make them more readily accessible for resource sharing.
 The initiative expands digitized collections providing optimal access to, and preservation of, unique materials in Illinois.